DannyArends/CTLmapping/README.md

 ### Documentation
-A quick online introduction is [available](https://github.com/DannyArends/CTLmapping/blob/master/learn%20CTL/STARTINGinR.md) however help files with examples are also available for almost all functions in R using:
+A quick online introduction is [available](https://github.com/DannyArends/CTLmapping/blob/master/learn%20CTL/STARTINGinR.md) and help files with examples are also available for almost all functions in R using:

 ```
 library(ctl)                            # Load the library